SciML/ModelingToolkit.jl/docs/src/highlevel.md

 ### modelingtoolkitize

 For some `DEProblem` types, automatic tracing functionality is already included via the `modelingtoolkitize` function.
-Take for example the Robertson ODE defined as an `ODEProblem` for DifferentialEquations.jl:
+Take, for example, the Robertson ODE defined as an `ODEProblem` for DifferentialEquations.jl:

 ```julia